 - Exploring opportunities for onsite renewable and alternative energy production

 - Purchasing renewable energy credits through a proven and innovative energy auction conducted by the Leidos Energy Solutions Team

 - Documenting our efforts to enhance technology and network support, including upgrades to more energy-efficient equipment (e.g., thin clients and blade servers) and cloud-based IT service delivery, enabling greater workplace flexibility

 - Improving employee awareness of environmental sustainability and educating employees on how to improve workplace behavior to reduce wasteful energy consumption.

 In 2013, we began to institute energy savings opportunities identified in our Strategic Energy Management Plan.
 We continue to drive savings through standardized operating procedures and design practices.
 The tables below detail additional energy consumption and reduction results within the organization.

-Total fuel consumption from non-renewable sources, including fuel types used (joules or multiples)
+Total fuel consumption from non-renewable sources, including fuel types used (joules or multiples)1

 Overall reduction in energy consumption achieved through conservation and efficiency initiatives

 The changes reflected above are for Leidos assets only.
-2013 Consumption from SAIC/legacy company assets was removed before the changes were calculated.
+2016 Consumption from IS&GS assets was removed before the changes were calculated.